martintrollip/kotlin-journey/advanced-android/android-testing-starter-code/README.md

 For the fakes you can use a flag, such as `shouldReturnError` in FakeTasksRepository to return error cases for testing.

+#### Room database

+We want this to be instrumented so that we run the same room version as on the device (my machines room might be very different).
+Different versions of Android might have different versions of SQLite.

+#### Testing local datasource

+This is intergaration tets.

 License
 -------